Building From Source

 python-package/

-directory and install the Python package directly by running$ cd python-package/ $ pip install -v .which will compile XGBoost’s native (C++) code using default CMake flags.
+directory and install the Python package by running:$ cd python-package/ $ pip install -v . # Builds the shared object automatically.which will compile XGBoost’s native (C++) code using default CMake flags.
 To enable additional compilation options, pass corresponding

 --config-settings